Amanda McCormick with another prompt for her ongoing blog challenge. The prompt was this:

 And she’d always been so devoted to her appearance.

 Perael was only barely twenty-one.
 He’d never known how to deal with people.
 At university he’d been generally reviled.
-His nine-year-old brother, Tahm, was more vivacious and liked than Perael had ever been.
+His ten-year-old brother, Tahm, was more vivacious and liked than Perael had ever been.

-It was too bad Tahm wasn’t the heir, but what would a nine-year-old do with an estate like sil Aldrich?
+It was too bad Tahm wasn’t the heir, but what would a ten-year-old do with an estate like sil Aldrich?
 He had no concept of trade and national security.
-The port city in sil Aldrich alone was a nightmare to maintain and protect, to say nothing of the wine and mage powder exports.
+The port city in sil Aldrich alone was a nightmare to maintain and protect, to say nothing of the wine exports.